shupershuff/Diablo2RLoader/README.md

 If you've skipped ahead, the script will error out and tell you which of the previous setup steps you've skipped.

 ## Settings Switcher (Optional)
-Do you want your primary account to launch with half decent graphics settings with your other accounts to be set to poo tier settings?
+Do you want your primary account to launch with decent graphics settings with your other accounts to be set to poo tier settings?
 This is for you!
 This feature is disabled by default, as it will cause confusing behaviour for users who haven't read and understood this first.<br>

 What this feature does is create copies Settings.json (found in the "C:\Users\\\<yourusername>\Saved Games\Diablo II Resurrected" folder) for each account you have.<br>
 E.G if you have 3 accounts, you will have Settings1.json, Settings2.json & Settings3.json.
 When the script runs and you choose account 1, it copies Settings1.json to Settings.json causing the game to essentially load off those settings.
 This essentially turns Settings.json into a temporary file that's just used at load time.<br>